esahione/math-and-physics-book-list/README.md

 - Cahill, *"Physical Mathematics"*
 - Szekeres, *"A Course in Modern Mathematical Physics"*
+- Arfken, Harris, and Weber, *"Mathematical Methods for Physicists"*
 - Hassani, *"Mathematical Physics"*
 - Riley, Hobson, and Bence, *"Mathematical Methods for Physics and Engineering"*